jbreeden/lamina/README.md

 ![alt tag](https://raw.githubusercontent.com/jbreeden/rb-chrome/master/images/sample.png)

 rb-chrome has not been properly gemified yet, so for now you run the sample with the following steps

 - Download or clone this repo
 - Put the bin/ directory on your path
 - Run `rake runtime:release:build`
+- `cd` into the samples/sinatra/public/ directory
+- Run `bower update`
 - `cd` into the samples/sinatra/ directory
 - Run `rb-chrome`